benchmark-urbanism/cityseer-api/docs/content/guide.md

 ### Optimised packages

 Computational methods for network-based centrality and land-use analysis make extensive use of shortest-path algorithms: these present substantial computational complexity due to nested-loops.
-Centrality methods implemented in pure `python`, such as those contained in [`NetworkX`](https://networkx.github.io/), can be particularly slow and may hinder practical application to large urban street networks.
-Speed improvements are offered by adopting packages such as [`Graph-Tool`](https://graph-tool.skewed.de) or [`igraph`](https://igraph.org/python/#docs) which wrap underlying optimised `C` or `C++` code libraries.
+Centrality methods implemented in pure `python`, such as those contained in [`NetworkX`](https://networkx.github.io/), can be particularly slow and may hinder practical application to large urban street networks (though, for the record, `NetworkX` is an exquisitely designed package).
+Speed improvements are offered by running intensive algorithms against packages such as [`Graph-Tool`](https://graph-tool.skewed.de) or [`igraph`](https://igraph.org/python/#docs) which wrap underlying optimised code libraries implemented in more performant languages such as `C`.
 This is the approach that was adopted by the author prior to the development of `cityseer`, but whereas these performant packages offer tremendous utility for general-purpose network analysis they can remain cumbersome to piggy-back for more esoteric use-cases, some of which are briefly alluded to in the discussion on [motivation](/guide/#motivation).
-Doing so can lead to a degree of code complexity presenting a bottleneck to further experimentation and development, and it was this conundrum that kickstarted the development of the current codebase which became formalised as the `cityseer` package.
-The present approach leverages pure `python` and [`numpy`](http://www.numpy.org/), but with computationally intensive algorithms optimised through use of [`numba`](https://numba.pydata.org/) JIT compilation.
+Doing so can lead to a degree of code complexity presenting a bottleneck to further experimentation and development, and heavily overloading such packages from `python` can cause any speed-advantages to rapidly dissipate.
+It was this conundrum that kickstarted the development of the current codebase which became formalised as the `cityseer` package.

+Remember that `cityseer` does not explicitly implement globalised forms of network analysis, and currently has no intention of doing so because these make it tricky to compare metrics across locations.
+Therefore, if the aim is conventional forms of global centralities applied to the network as a global entity, then it is better to stick with a package such as [`Graph-Tool`](https://graph-tool.skewed.de) which wraps heavily optimised code designed for exactly these types of purposes.
+On the other-hand, if using localised forms of analysis that take into account factors such as localised distance thresholds, specialised centralities, shortest vs. simplest-path heuristics, or land-use accessibilities and mixed-uses, then `cityseer` offers methods that are not available through other off-the-shelf network analysis packages.

+The present approach leveraged by `cityseer` consists of pure `python` and [`numpy`](http://www.numpy.org/), but with computationally intensive algorithms implemented in [`numba`](https://numba.pydata.org/) for the sake of performant JIT compilation.
 The use of python has provided the necessary flexibility to easily experiment with different implementations of underlying methodologies and algorithms, thereby facilitating the development of measures specific to analytics from an urbanist's perspective.

-`cityseer` does not explicitly implement globalised forms of network analysis and currently has no intention of doing so because these are tricky to compare across locations.
-Therefore, if the aim is conventional forms of global centralities applied to the network as a global entity, then it is better to use a package such as [`Graph-Tool`](https://graph-tool.skewed.de).
-On the other-hand, if using localised forms of analysis that take into account factors such as localised distance thresholds, shortest vs. simplest-path heuristics, or land-use accessibilities and mixed-uses, then `cityseer` offers methods that are not available through other off-the-shelf network analysis packages.
+The use of `numba` has made it feasible to scale these methods to large and, optionally, decomposed networks.
+Further, `numba` permits a style of programming more in-keeping with lower-level languages, i.e. it is possible to use loops explicitly, which can in many cases be easier to reason-with than nested array indices more typical of `numpy`.
+Note that `cityseer` algorithms, at present, are not necessarily heavily optimised for performance or designed explicitly for a performance-first paradigm: they have instead been implemented from a practical perspective that happens to be 'fast-enough' for day-to-day usage.
+There may well be opportunities for further efficiencies or scaling to multiple processors, however, these have not been deemed a priority at present and will only be implemented if they do not unnecessarily complicate the package.